honzav23/dp-multimodal-planner/README.md

 - `LISSY_API_KEY` -- if not provided, API calls to Lissy will be skipped
 - `LISSY_API_URL` -- if not provided, API calls to Lissy will be skipped,
 - `CORS_ORIGIN` -- for development mode it is `http://localhost:5173`
+- `WAZE_URL` -- url for getting current traffic information, if not provided no traffic info will be shown

 Frontend `.env` files have only `VITE_BACKEND_URL` which is the url for backend.
 It is `http://localhost:8000/api` for dev mode.